 “I simply love this business.
 That’s all.” –Dana Andrews

-Carver Dana Andrews was born to Baptist minister Charles Forrest Andrews and Annis Speed on a farm near Collins, Mississippi, as the third of thirteen children.
-However, the Andrews family did not remain in Mississippi, as they later relocated to Huntsville, Texas, where his younger siblings were born, including future actor Steve Forrest.
+Carver Dana Andrews was born on January 1, 1909, to Baptist minister Charles Forrest Andrews and Annis Speed on a farm near Collins, Mississippi, as the third of thirteen children.
+The Andrews family did not remain in Mississippi for long, later relocating to Huntsville, Texas, where Andrews’s younger siblings were born, including future actor Steve Forrest.

 Andrews was educated at Sam Houston State University in Huntsville, where he studied business administration.
 Prior to graduating, he worked as a bookkeeper for Gulf Oil.
-With the Great Depression in full swing, Andrews decided it was time to seek additional opportunities.
+With the Great Depression in full swing, Andrews decided it was time to seek additional opportunities to earn a living.

-While at the Pasadena Community Playhouse, Andrews met a woman named Janet Murray.
+While at the Pasadena Playhouse, Andrews met Janet Murray.
 They married in 1932 and had a son named David, who went on to become a musician and composer.
 Tragically, Murray died of pneumonia in 1935.

 By 1939, Andrews married actress Mary Todd.
-The couple had three children named Katharine, Stephen, and Susan, and lived in Toluca Lake, California.
+The couple had three children: Katharine, Stephen, and Susan.
+The family resided in Toluca Lake, California.

-Andrews’s career would advance shortly thereafter with a contract offer from Samuel Goldwyn.
-He was then cast in his first film role in Lucky Cisco Kid (1940) at 20th Century Fox.
+Andrews’s career would advance shortly thereafter with a contract offer from Goldwyn.
+He was cast in his first film role in Lucky Cisco Kid (1940) at Fox.
 His first appearance for Goldwyn occurred in The Westerner (1940) with Gary Cooper.

-20th Century Fox took an interest in Andrews, especially because he was not featured in Goldwyn films very often.
-As a result, he shared his contract with 20th Century Fox and enjoyed supporting roles in films like Tobacco Road (1941), Belle Starr (1941) with Gene Tierney, and Swamp Water (1941).
+Fox took an interest in Andrews, particularly due to his lack of being featured in Goldwyn films.
+As a result, he shared his contract with Fox and enjoyed supporting roles in films like Tobacco Road (1941), Belle Starr (1941) with Gene Tierney, and Swamp Water (1941).
 He also appeared in Ball of Fire (1941) for Goldwyn, once again working with Cooper.

-While he starred in many wartime dramas, he notably portrayed a detective in Laura (1944), alongside Gene Tierney.
-Soon after Laura, Andrews worked with Jeanne Crain in the film musical, State Fair (1945).
+While he starred in many wartime dramas, he notably portrayed a detective in Laura (1944) alongside Gene Tierney.
+Soon after, Andrews worked with Jeanne Crain in the film musical, State Fair (1945).
 The film was a major hit, though the studio was unaware of Andrews’s experience as a singer.
 As a result, Andrews was dubbed by Ben Gage.
 According to Andrews, he did not correct the studio’s oversight because he did not want to take the work opportunity away from Gage.

-Andrews’s appearance in State Fair was followed by additional war films and a Western, but his most famous role came shortly thereafter.
-Working with Director William Wyler for Goldwyn, Andrews offered a highly successful performance in The Best Years of Our Lives.
+Andrews’s appearance in State Fair was followed by additional war films and a Western, but his most famous role would be his portrayal of veteran Fred Derry and his adjustment to civilian life.
+Working with Director William Wyler for Goldwyn, Andrews offered a highly praised performance in The Best Years of Our Lives (1946).
 By 1947, Andrews was voted the most popular actor in the United States.

-Eventually, Andrews addressed his alcohol habit and worked frequently with the National Council on Alcoholism and Drug Dependence, even appearing on a televised public service announcement regarding the issue.
+Eventually, Andrews addressed his alcohol habit and frequently worked with the National Council on Alcoholism and Drug Dependence, appearing on a televised public service announcement.
 At the same time, he actively pursued television roles on a wide range of talk shows and serials.
-He continued to make films, albeit carrying out mostly supporting roles, and was even elected president of the Screen Actors Guild in 1963.
+He continued to make films, carrying out mostly supporting roles, and was elected president of the Screen Actors Guild in 1963.

 By the 1970s, Andrews continued working in television but also experimented with another business—real estate.
-After reading a how-to book on the subject, he and a friend partnered and built an apartment building in Garden Grove, California.
+After reading a how-to book on the subject, Andrews and a friend became business partners and built an apartment building in Garden Grove, California.

 In the last few years of his life, Andrews suffered from Alzheimer’s disease.
-Due to the effects of the disease, he moved into the John Douglas French Center for Alzheimer’s Disease in Los Alamitos, California.
-Andrews passed away from congestive heart failure and pneumonia on December 17, 1992.
+Due to the disease, he moved into the John Douglas French Center for Alzheimer’s Disease in Los Alamitos, California.
+Andrews passed away from congestive heart failure and pneumonia on December 17, 1992, at age 83.

 Today, few places of relevance to Andrews exist.
 While he is documented as having lived in Mississippi and Texas, his residences no longer stand.
 Additionally, the John Douglas Center for Alzheimer’s Disease is no longer in operation.
 However, in California, his properties on 4310 Arcola Avenue in Toluca Lake and 43 Oceanaire Drive in Rancho Palos Verdes still stand.